bohdan-ly/bohdan-ly/README.md

 ### ✨&nbsp; About Me

-I am a Front-end Developer with 3+ years of experience in developing enterprise applications.
+I am a Full-stack Developer with 5 years of experience in developing enterprise applications.

 During my free time, I actively learn new technologies and skills.
 I'm well-organized, self-motivated, resourceful, and able to motivate others, with excellent communication and interpersonal skills.
 I'm stubborn in achieving the final result, ready to do complex work, learn new technologies/get new knowledge.
 I've been creating complex applications on React and JavaScript for more than 3 years.
 I strive to become a successful Front-end/Solidity developer.